 flutists, along with announcements about current events, new

 recordings and publications.
 The newsletter was founded by Ardal Powell in 1989, and is currently edited by Linda Pereksta.

 Linda Pereksta has served as Chair of the National Flute

 Association’s Historical Flutes Committee, and was twice a major

 prizewinner in the NFA’s triennial Baroque Flute Artist Competition.
 An

-active recitalist and chamber musician, she has appeared with Madison Bach Musicians, Ensemble Musical Offering, the Spire Baroque Orchestra, Tallahassee Bach
+active recitalist and chamber musician, she has performed with Washington Bach Consort, Spire Baroque Orchestra, Madison Bach Musicians, Ensemble Musical Offering, Tallahassee Bach

-Parley, Baroque Southeast and Belle Meade Baroque.
+Parley, Baroque Southeast, Belle Meade Baroque, and others.
 She has written on subjects related to

 historical flutes for The Flutist Quarterly and Flute Talk, has performed and presented at numerous NFA conventions and